universal-ctags/ctags/docs/optlib.rst

 Exuberant-ctags allows a user to add a new parser to ctags with ``--langdef=<LANG>`` and ``--regex-<LANG>=...`` options.

-Universal-ctags follows and extends the design of Exuberant-ctags in more powerful ways, as described in the following chapters.
+Universal Ctags follows and extends the design of Exuberant-ctags in more powerful ways, as described in the following chapters.

-Universal-ctags encourages users to share the new parsers defined by their options.
+Universal Ctags encourages users to share the new parsers defined by their options.
 See ":ref:`submitting_optlib`" to know how you can share your parser definition with others.